DBA Registration, Free Download 2026

 Fictitious Business Name

 The exact trade name or fictitious business name under which you intend to conduct business.
+In some states this document is called an assumed name certificate.
 The name cannot be deceptively similar to an existing registered business name in your jurisdiction.
+Search the USPTO trademark database to verify your trade name does not infringe on a registered federal trademark.

 Business Address and Contact